YoRab/react-paint-editor/README.md

 - adding padding to selection result in wrong intersection calculs
 - Clear with custom callback breaks history stack
 - selection padding needs work
+- with shrunk or grown container, anchors selection is miscalculated